 You may have heard us talk about platform zeros as a result of a station upgrades.
 What are they and why do they exist?

 Some of our big station upgrades involve the creation of a new platform – a platform zero.
-Like at Leeds, where we’ve made more space for more trains and future demand for rail travel.

 But why not just rename the existing platforms and call the new one platform one?